Saint Library

 The Seven Letters

-While halted at Smyrna and Troas, Ignatius composed seven epistles to the churches of Asia Minor and to Rome — the first documents to describe the threefold ministry of bishop, presbyter, and deacon, and the earliest use of the phrase 'the Catholic Church.'
+While halted at Smyrna and Troas, Ignatius composed seven epistles to the churches of Ephesus, Magnesia, Tralles, Philadelphia, Smyrna, Rome, and to Polycarp — the first documents to articulate the threefold ministry of bishop, presbyter, and deacon, and among the earliest to use the phrase 'the Catholic Church.'

 c.
 110